Libre’s Law now included in comprehensive four-bill animal welfare package

 Blouch is hopeful the comprehensive animal welfare package will pass this session, and Libre will be out lobbying for it.

-“He kind of gave a face to a lot of faceless animals and a lot of animals who’s stories will never been told.
+“He kind of gave a face to a lot of faceless animals and a lot of animals whose stories will never be told.
 I think he’ll continue to do that,” Blouch said.
 “A lot of animals will have him to thank for kind of leading the way.”

 “Libre was definitely brought into this world for a reason to stand up for those without a voice.
 He’s a spokesdog,” Guido said.